Ceylonese Mudaliyars: Ponnambalam-Coomaraswamy family

 As much as the De Saram family was responsible for the rise of the Govigama caste, the Ponnambalam-Coomaraswamy Family was responsible for the 20th century, rise of the Tamil Vellalar caste.
 The ascendance of the Ponnambalam-Coomaraswamy family commences with a Coomaraswamy (1783–1836) from Point Pedro joining the seminary that Governor North started for producing interpreters.
 Coomaraswamy passed out and served as an interpreter from 1805.
 He was appointed by the Governor to a Mudaliyar position at the age of 26 and became the Jaffna Tamil with the highest government appointment.
 He played a critical role as the Tamil-English interpreter when the Kandyan king Sri Vikrama Rajasinha of Kandy was captured in 1815.
 He was rewarded by Governor Brownrigg in 1819 for loyal service to the British crown.
 There were allegations that he was not from the Vellala caste.
 James Rutnam's research has shown that Coomaraswamy's Father was Arumugampillai, a South Indian, who had migrated to Gurudavil in Jaffna.
 (Tribune 1957).

 Ponnanbalam Ramanathan in 1906 with his future wife Ms. Harrison (right).
 Several members of the family were married to western women.

 James Edward Corea, a wealthy landowner from Chilaw was appointed Gate Mudaliyar by the Governor of Ceylon.
 He was placed in charge of the rural police of Pitigal Korale North.
 Gate Mudaliyar J.E.Corea came from an Anglican Christian background.

 Ponnambalam was appointed cashier of the Colombo Kachcheri in 1845 and deputy Coroner for Colombo in 1847.
 Many leading Englishmen were his friends and it transpired in the 1849 Parliamentary Commission that he used to lend money to government officials.
 His three sons P. Coomaraswamy (1849–1905), P. Ramanathan (1851–1930) and P. Arunachalam (1853–1926) became national figures.
 This closely related and endogamous clan emerged as the pre-eminent Tamil family of the country and rose to national elite status.
 Despite their Anglicized background which propelled their rise, the family presented a staunch Hindu appearance and assumed the role of 'Patrons of the Vellalas in Colombo.
 However many of its members; Muttu Coomaraswamy, P. Coomaraswamy, P. Ramanathan married western women.
 Ananda Coomaraswamy was married four times to western women.
 They helped many young Tamils to secure employment in English Banks and Mercantile establishments.
 On the death of Mudaliyar Coomaraswamy's wife in 1897, the leading daily, 'The Ceylon Independent' wrote " to her and her husband, almost every important Hindu family in the city owes its rise".

 Titular Mudaliyars

-In 1853, the British Governor George William Anderson appointed Jeronis de Soysa, a successful merchant who had undertaken a great deal of philanthropy as a Gate Mudaliyar as an honour in recognition of his philanthropic en-devours.
+In 1853, the British Governor George William Anderson appointed Jeronis de Soysa, a successful merchant who had undertaken a great deal of philanthropy as a Gate Mudaliyar as an honour in recognition of his philanthropic endeavours.
 From this point, the Governors made Mudaliyar appointments as titular honours to individuals outside the government service.
 This practice continued past the discontinuation of the native headman system in 1937 and into the post-independence era until S. W. R. D. Bandaranaike suspended state honours in 1956.